 - Here is a guide that shows you how to add graded Kaltura Video Quizzes into your Canvas courses so that they show up in your gradebook.

-NOTE: Both students and faculty have access to Kaltura and YuJa!
+NOTE: Both students and faculty have access to Kaltura!

 - Canvas Announcements: Keep your students informed about your class.